JamFfm/NEXTIONDisplay/README.md

 Maybe pyserial lib has to be installed if there is an error at import serial:

 In commandbox type in: python -m pip install pyserial

+4. Keep in mind that you have to access the SD Card slot and a power off/power on of the Nextion display when build in an enclosure.
+You need that for updates of the Nextion display.
+Da stl file of a brezel in in the directory.
+This is also available on the Nextion webside.

 # What for?